GabeMillikan/AWS-ECS-Template/INSTRUCTIONS.md

     - Add rules:
         - PostgreSQL, All IPv4
         - PostgreSQL, All IPv6
+    - If you want to, you can only enable access your ECS Task security group, but then it's kind of annoying to connect to manually.
 2. Create RDS database
     - RDS -> Databases -> Create database
     - Standard create